opentensor/developer-docs/docs/tutorials/ocr-subnet-tutorial.md

 # OCR Subnet Tutorial

 In this tutorial you will learn how to quickly convert your validated idea into a functional Bittensor subnet.
-This tutorial begins with Python notebooks that contain the already validated code for optical character recognition (OCR).
+This tutorial begins with a Python notebook that contains the already validated code for optical character recognition (OCR).
 We demonstrate how straightforward it is to start with such notebooks and produce a working subnet.

 ## Motivation